 Furthermore, he even won the BCS National Championship with the Buckeyes as a freshman.

-Related: What is Net Worth of Shannon Sharpe?
+Related: What is the Net Worth of Jeremy Lynch?

 A.J.
 Hawk Early Life